Paint.NET

 Note

 The checkerboard pattern is used to indicate areas of the image that are transparent.
-This pattern not a part of the image and will not be seen outside of paint.net's editing environment.
+This pattern not a part of the image and will not be seen outside of Paint.NET's editing environment.

 Image Resize icon Resize